 What is the annual canvass?

-Each year, by law, we conduct an annual canvass of the borough in order to update the electoral register.
+Each year, between July and November, we are legally required to conduct an annual canvass of the borough in order to update the electoral register.
 This is to find out if there are any changes to the household so we can remove the details of people who no longer live there and invite new occupants to register individually.

 The property will be sent a (yellow) paper form which you must respond to, whether there are changes to make or not.